NVIDIA/cloud-native-docs/container-toolkit/arch-overview.md

 The main packages of the NVIDIA Container Toolkit are:

 - `nvidia-container-toolkit`
-- `nvidia-cotnainer-toolkit-base`
+- `nvidia-container-toolkit-base`
 - `libnvidia-container-tools`
 - `libnvidia-container1`

-With the dedpendencies between these packages shown below:
+With the dependencies between these packages shown below:

 ```bash
 ├─ nvidia-container-toolkit (version)